toddmotto/psswrd/README.md

 </form>
 ```

-The above uses the `&lt;label&gt;` element to provide a container for when the checkbox input and toggle text are appended inside.
+The above uses the `<label>` element to provide a container for when the checkbox input and toggle text are appended inside.
 Psswrd takes care of the rest of things and your form will look like this:

 ```html
 <form action="/" method="post" data-init-psswrd>